flow-storm/hansel/Readme.md

 (hansel/with-ctx {:tracing-disabled? true}
   (factorial 5))

-;; Your tracing handlers are going to be called every time but on your ;; ctx you will have :tracing-disabled? to check
+;; Your tracing handlers are going to be called every time and hansel.instrument.runtime/*runtime-ctx* ;; will contain :tracing-disabled? on each call

 ```